Commonwealth Consolidated Acts(1) If a party to a civil proceeding knows or believes that:

-(b) he or she will disclose information in the proceeding and the disclosure may affect national security; or
+(a) he or she will disclose national security information in the proceeding; or

-(c) a person whom the party intends to call as a witness in the proceeding will disclose information in giving evidence or by his or her mere presence and:
+(b) a person whom he or she intends to call as a witness in the proceeding will disclose national security information in giving evidence or by the person's mere presence; or

-the party must, as soon as practicable, give the Attorney‑General notice in writing of that knowledge or belief.
+then he or she must, as soon as practicable, give the Attorney - General notice in writing of that knowledge or belief.

 (a) the information to be disclosed:

-(i) is the subject of a certificate given to the party under section 38F and the certificate still has effect; or
+(i) is the subject of a certificate given to the party or the legal representative under section 38F and the certificate still has effect; or

-(ii) is the subject of an order in force under section 38B or 38L; or
+(ii) is the subject of an order in force under section 38B , 38J or 38L; or

 (b) the disclosure of information by the witness to be called:

-(i) is the subject of a certificate given to the party under section 38H and the certificate still has effect; or
+(i) is the subject of a certificate given to the party or the legal representative under section 38H and the certificate still has effect; or

-(ii) is the subject of an order in force under section 38B or 38L.
+(ii) is the subject of an order in force under section 38B , 38J or 38L ; or

 Note: Subsections 38F(6) and 38H(5) specify when a certificate ceases to have effect.